econnet/econ/do.rst

 Motivated by |pproduct|.

-econ
-  economic node

 The name *econ* stands for

 - a map of the content topology (econ = Economic CONtent)
-- to an organizational topology (econ = ECONomic interactions)
+- to an organizational topology (econ = ECOnomic interaction Node)

-But econ also stands for the *ethical values* associated with the interactions in this topology.
+But econ also stands for the *ethical values* associated with the interactions.

 The perspective to economy is from a person.
 Econ is an **inversion** of the usual economic hierarchy: